-Q. What vote is required to approve the amendment to our 2016 Incentive Plan to increase the number of authorized shares issuable thereunder by 2,000,000 shares?
+Q: What vote is required to approval an amendment to the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares?

-A. The affirmative vote of a majority of the shares present, in person or by proxy, and entitled to vote at the Annual Meeting is required to approve an amendment to our 2016 Incentive Plan to increase the number of authorized shares issuable thereunder by 2,000,000 shares.
-Abstentions and votes withheld will have the same effect as a negative vote.
-However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter.
+A: The affirmative vote of the majority of shares present virtually or represented by proxy at the meeting and entitled to vote on the subject matter is required to amend the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares.
+Abstentions will have the same effect as a negative vote.
+However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this proposal.